 An iconic part of the winter solstice is the yule altar.
-According to Bodhi Tree, the purpose of the altar is to honor the return of the sun, so one of the most important items is a candle that symbolizes the sun—ideally a golden-, silver-, or yellow-hued candle.
+The purpose of the altar is to honor the return of the sun, so one of the most important items is a candle that symbolizes the sun—ideally a golden-, silver-, or yellow-hued candle.
 Fill the altar with symbols of winter like pinecones, evergreen boughs of fir and cedar, and wreaths, and you can even add a yule log as a finishing touch.
 Make sure to cleanse the altar with sage or sweetgrass.

 Make an Evergreen Yule Wreath

 Whether it’s for your yule altar or just for your doorway, building a wreath using winter evergreens like pine, fir, juniper, and cedar is a classic way to honor the season.
 In ancient pagan cultures, evergreens were associated with protection and prosperity, making them popular choices for celebrating the end of the year and the beginning of winter.

 Historically, the burning of the yule log was a Nordic tradition, where a whole tree (not just a log!) was brought into the home to burn for the entire 12 days of Christmas.
 Keep it safe in the modern era with a mini log for your hearth.
 No fireplace?
 Queue up Netflix’s “Fireplace For Your Home” video instead to recreate the experience–or bake your yule log instead.